FrankLa/Getting-and-Cleaning-Data-Course-Project/ReadMe.md

 In this project, a raw data set is available from
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Students are to obtain and clean it in order to create a new, tidy data set.
+I will then retrieve and clean it in order to create a new, tidy data set.